o6mer/chat-bot/README.md

 * [Setup](#setup)

 ## General Info
-Helpster is a platform for companies to easly monitor it's customers questions and requests.
-With an easy to use chat-bot that can answer frequently asked questions.
-Also, for your representatives, a complete dashboard to answer and monitor all the conversations, easily change that bot conversation and advanced messeging options.
+Helpster is a platform for companies to easily monitor its customers' questions and requests.
+With an easy-to-use chatbot that can answer frequently asked questions, and for your representatives, a complete dashboard to answer and monitor all conversations, easily change the bot's conversation and advanced messaging options.

 ## Technologies
 * React.js